kei070/Python_Avalanche_Library/README.md

 This repository includes the Python package `ava_functions` in the subdirectory `Ava_Functions`.
 In that subdirectory execute <br>
 `pip install .` <br>
 to install the package.
 This is necessary for the other scripts to be functioning.
+Before installing the package, the paths of to the data and scripts must be set in `Ava_Functions/ava_functions/Lists_and_Directories/Paths.py`.
+The introductory comment in this file gives some information about the general directory structure expected by the other scripts.

 Some packages and their versions used: <br>
 `scikit-learn 1.5.1` <br>